ControlAudio: Tackling Text-Guided, Timing-Indicated and Intelligible Audio Generation via Progressive Diffusion Modeling: ControlAudio

 \textbf{Structured Prompt for Text and Timing Representation.} The foundation of our approach is the Structured Prompt ($y_s$), a novel representation we design to explicitly and unambiguously define the composition of an acoustic scene.
 The prompt employs a standardized format using special tokens to delimit event descriptions and their precise start-and-end times, as illustrated in Figure~\ref{fig:sp}.
 We propose this format to overcome the critical limitations of using free-form natural language for control.
 Natural language is often ambiguous; for instance, a prompt like "\textit{an alarm sounds from low to high from 1 second to 9 seconds}" creates confusion, as a model must disentangle whether "\textit{from...to}" refers to a change in pitch or a temporal boundary.
 Moreover, natural language descriptions become verbose and difficult to parse as scene complexity increases.
 In contrast, our structured format provides a concise, scalable, and machine-readable representation, forming a robust foundation for generating complex, temporally-aligned audio.

-\textbf{Structured Prompt for Phoneme Representation.} Our approach to synthesizing intelligible speech is built directly upon the temporal foundation provided by the structured prompt.
-A key insight of our work is that the explicit timing windows (<start,end>) assigned to each speech event inherently define the utterance's total duration.
-This is a significant advantage over standard TTS systems~\cite{anastassiou2024seed,lee2024ditto}, which must employ complex, often error-prone models just to predict the duration of each phoneme or word.
-By having the duration as a given constraint, our framework can bypass this challenging duration modeling task entirely.
+\textbf{Structured Prompt for Phoneme Representation.} Our approach to synthesizing intelligible speech is built upon the temporal structure provided by the prompt.
+A key insight is that the explicit timing windows (<start,end>) assigned to each speech event naturally define the total duration of the utterance.
+This design is consistent with recent TTS studies~\cite{anastassiou2024seed,lee2024ditto,chen2025f5}, which highlight the importance of duration information as a useful constraint for guiding speech generation, either through explicit modeling or by conditioning on the overall utterance duration.
+Building on this insight, our framework further organizes such temporal information into structured, event-level timing windows, enabling more fine-grained and interpretable control over the generation process.

 This simplification makes it natural and highly efficient to use the same, single text encoder to progressively model both the coarse-grained temporal structure and the fine-grained speech content.
 We therefore represent the speech content at the phoneme level (e.g., "\textit{hello}" $\rightarrow$ [HH, AH0, L, OW1]).
 Phonemes provide a more direct, pronunciation-aware signal than words, reducing ambiguity and improving the acoustic consistency of the generated speech.
 By augmenting our single encoder's vocabulary with these phoneme tokens, it learns to render the precise phonetic sequence within the specified temporal boundaries, naturally inheriting the ability to handle speech duration.